AFR: An Efficient Buffering Algorithm for Cloud Robotic Systems: Related Work

-Quality of Service (QoS) policies are designed to meet the needs of different scenarios.
-These growing needs such as real-time requirements in autonomous driving inspired the upgrade from ROS to ROS2~\cite{ros2_qos}.
+Quality of Service (QoS) policies are designed to meet the needs of different scenarios, such as real-time requirements.
+However, existing QoS policies are not suitable for our problem of cloud robotic systems.
 ROS2 provides QoS policies by integrating with Data Distribution System (DDS)~\cite{DBLP:conf/icdcsw/Pardo-Castellote03}.
-Although it introduces performance issues such as increased communication latency~\cite{DBLP:conf/emsoft/MaruyamaKA16}, it is still used by many applications.

-However, existing QoS policies are not suitable for our applications related to SLAM and 3D reconstruction.
-According to the specifications~\cite{ros2_qos2} and evaluations~\cite{ros2_eval}, the \textit{Reliability} configuration decides the choice of UDP or TCP connections; the \textit{History} and \textit{Depth} configurations decide the queue size of the buffer; the \textit{Durability} configuration decides whether publishers keep messages locally if there are no subscribers; the \textit{Deadline} configuration describes the real time requirement; the \textit{Liveliness} configuration decides whether heartbeat messages are employed; the \textit{LatencyBudget} configuration decides the minimal interval between two messages.
-The \textit{LatencyBudget} configuration is the most related policy because it implies the maximal frequency.
-In our motivating scenarios, however, deciding the maximal frequency needs more experiments~\cite{DBLP:journals/tvcg/GolodetzCLPMT18} and is vulnerable to temporary network disruption.
+According to the specifications~\cite{ros2_qos2} and evaluations~\cite{ros2_eval}, the \textit{LatencyBudget} configuration is the most related policy because it implies the maximal frequency.
+However, deciding the maximal frequency needs more experiments~\cite{DBLP:journals/tvcg/GolodetzCLPMT18} and is vulnerable to temporary network interruption.